msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_3_Message_based_Solutions/Azure_Service_Bus.md

 - Utilizing Azure Service Bus Topics
   - [Topics](topic.png)
     - multiple subscribers
+    - consumers subscribe to a topic based on the below filters
-    - consumer creates a subscription to topic
+    - sender publishes messages to the topic
+    - Asynchronously, receivers get their own copy of the message.
+    - subscriptions are independent
+      - i.e. it allows for many independent "taps" into a message stream
     - subscription = dedicated queue for a subscriber with configuration options
     - Filters used to get messages based on condition:
       - Boolean filters